instantiations/es_compression/README.md

 It can also be used to build custom versions of the various libraries by making adjustments to CMake variables that define the version level information.

-Prebuilt shared libraries for Win/Linux/Mac are provided in the `blob` directory for each FFI codec implementation.
+Prebuilt shared libraries for Win/Linux/Mac are provided in the `blobs` directory for each FFI codec implementation.
 The distributed shared libs for a codec named *xxx* is expected to be located in `lib/src/xxx/blobs`.

 There are instructions in the main [CMakeLists.txt](tool/blob_builder/CMakeLists.txt) file that describe how to run